-ASG is made up of Chapters, Neighborhood Groups and Members at Large.
-Benefits to members include: Unlimited access to a library of over 150 online sewing classes … See the benefits
+ASG is made up of Chapters, Neighborhood Groups and Members at Large (virtual members).
+Benefits to members include: Unlimited access to a library of over 150 online … See the benefits

 We have chapters across the country.
 Search here for a chapter near you.
 If you don't find one, consider starting a chapter in your area.
 Not interested in being part of … Find a chapter

-Our annual Conference gives sewing enthusiasts a place to celebrate all things sewing, quilting and embroidery.
-Members can attend our online conference, as well as our … Learn more
+Our annual Conference options give sewing enthusiasts a place to celebrate all things sewing, quilting and embroidery.
+The conference is open to to the public.
+If you … Learn more

 Do you have scraps of faux fur leftover from other projects?
 Or maybe you have other fur items you’d like to repurpose into something else?
 Try making just 2 pompoms, and you may become “pompom crazy!”
 A major symptom: embellishing everything in sight with puffy little faux fur pompoms.
 At a glance, tracing circles on […]

 You can take advantage of the bias grain in couture garments in two ways: Garment sections or entire garments can be cut on the bias grain to create interesting effects in the drape, fit, and visual design of the garment, or Bias-cut fabric strips can be used to bind edges and to create piping for […]

 Pin weaving is a form of small-scale weaving traditionally done on a frame made of pins with the warp and weft wrapping around the pins.
 Pin-woven textiles have a selvage edge all the way around.
 The equipment needed for pin weaving is minimal, consisting of straight pins; a padded, pinnable board; a rectangle of fusible […]